ua-2025q3-astr501-513/ua-2025q3-astr501-513.github.io/syllabus-513.md

 exam.
 Each homework is worth 5 points, the project is worth 20 points, and the final exam is worth 30 points.
-The lowest two homework scores will be dropped, bringing the total to 100 points.
+The total is 100 points.

 This course provides regular letter grades (A-E), which are based on a simple point system: